Department of English

 Departmental Highlights

-The Department of English, RKSMVV has collaborated with Elta Global, to offer a unique, professional, add-on course English for Academic Purpose.
-The EAP course is designed to develop writing skills, strengthen vocabulary and grammar and build structuring and organization skills – key elements for any academic or professional writing.
-Along with these foundational building blocks, the course also includes modules on developing content, smart presentations, referencing, proofreading and avoiding plagiarism.
-The course is available for students of this college as well as for female students affiliated to other institutes and young professionals.
+• English for Academic Purpose Add-on Course – The Department of English, RKSMVV had collaborated with Elta Global, to offer a unique, professional, add-on course English for Academic Purpose in 2022.
+The EAP course was designed to develop writing skills, strengthen vocabulary and grammar and build structuring and organization skills – key elements for any academic or professional writing.
+Along with these foundational building blocks, the course also included modules on developing content, smart presentations, referencing, proofreading and avoiding plagiarism.

-The Department tries to arrange short-term internships for competent students and ex-students, as and when the Department finds an opportunity matching a student’s profile.
-Such internships are meant to provide a professional exposure and hands-on experience for the students involved and add value to the their profiles.
+• Student Internships – The Department tries to arrange short-term internships for competent students and ex-students, as and when the Department finds an opportunity matching a student’s profile.
+Such internships are meant to provide a professional exposure and hands-on experience for the students involved and adds value to their profiles.

-The Department has started a discipline-centric free coaching for UGC NET examinations for its students and ex-students.
-The facility is made available through an online platform so that it is accessible for ex-students as well.
+• Free Coaching for NET- The Department had started a discipline-centric free coaching for UGC NET examinations for its students and ex-students in 2020-2021.
+The facility was made available through an online platform so that it was accessible for ex-students as well.

-The initiative is conceived as a forum of academic exchange between the faculty, current students and our ex-students.
-This will be an online platform where young researchers can present their ongoing research projects or completed studies in an academic gathering.
+• Students’ Research Circle- This initiative since 2020 has been conceived as a forum of academic exchange between the faculty, current students and our ex-students.
+This is a platform where young researchers can present their ongoing research projects or completed studies in an academic gathering.
 The audience will similarly be rewarded by opportunities of engaging with varied fields and new methodologies of research in literature and culture studies.

 Email: english@rksmvv.ac.in